PaulFasola/android_device_huawei_next/hwcomposer/README.md

 # Credits

-Original implementation, by Surdu Perdu (https://github.com/Huawei-Dev/android_device_huawei_eva/tree/6.0.1/hwcomposer) Thanks to him !
+Original implementation by Xpeleato (https://github.com/XePeleato/Hisi_HwComposer) Thanks to him !

-Since the orifinal HwComposer HAL is a huge mess.
+Since the original HwComposer HAL is a huge mess.